What is SIP trunking?

 For example, what does your disaster recovery plan look like?
 If your phone lines were to go down, SIP trunking can offer an instant back-up.
 You can reroute your calls to another SIP trunk with the same provider, meaning there’s no need for a separate back-up system.

-While we’ve focused mostly on phone calls, SIP trunking can be used for other types of communication too, such as email and messages.
-Plus, some SIP providers may offer these services, so you can unify your business’ communications.
+While we’ve focused mostly on phone calls, SIP trunking can be used for other types of communication as well, such as email and messages.
+Some SIP providers may even offer these services themselves, so you can unify your business’ communications.

 What are the key benefits of SIP trunking?